mohanad-bahshwan/RAPID/README.md

 ———————————————

 /install
-	Contains the executable installation files for MacOS and Windows.
+	Contains the executable installation files for Windows.

-	To install the app, open RAPID.EXE or RAPID.DMG and follow the installation steps.
+	To install the app, open RAPID.EXE and follow the installation steps.
 Once completed, RAPID can be run as any software installed on the machine.

 /src
 	This folder contains the source code for RAPID.
 The source file is RAPID.mlapp which can be edited in AppDesigner in MATLAB.
 The folder 'demo data' contains